 Ukrainian Red Beet Borscht – Quick and Easy Recipe

 Ukrainians love their Borscht.
-Actually, most Eastern Europeans love all kinds of soups, and very often a hearty soup, with a piece of fresh rye bread, makes a full meal.
+Most Eastern Europeans love all kinds of soups, and very often a hearty soup, with a piece of fresh rye bread, makes a full meal.
 Meat is not consumed in large quantities in Europe, as it is in the US, but soup is always the first course served with lunch or dinner.

 This quick and easy version of preparing a Ukrainian Red Beet Borscht was shared by my cousin from Ukraine.

-It is quick easy, because most of the ingredients are already prepared, and do not require much prep time as for the Ukrainian Traditional Borscht, I posted previously.
+It is quick and easy, because most of the ingredients are already prepared, and do not require much prep time as for the Ukrainian Traditional Borscht, I posted previously.

 My family agrees that this Borscht can easily be the main course, since the beans provide sufficient protein, as a substitute for meat, plus all the other veggies in this borscht.